opennetworkinglab/aether-docs/onramp/blueprints.rst

   configuration is to co-locate the gNB and UE on one server, with the 5G Core running on a separate server.
-(Although not necessary in principle, the current playbooks require the gNB and simulated UE be co-located on the same server.)
+(Although not necessary in principle, the current playbooks require the gNB and simulated UE be located on the same server.)

 * New make targets, ``oai-gnb-install`` and ``oai-gnb-uninstall``, to be executed along with the standard SD-Core installation (see  below).